Jaw Pain After Wisdom Tooth Extraction: What’s Normal, Timeline, and When to Seek Help

 - Mild inflammation

 Mild swelling is still common at this stage, and most people see steady improvement during the second and third weeks.
-Contact a nearby pediatric dentist if pain worsens, swelling increases, or new symptoms appear.

 Why Lower Wisdom Tooth Removal Often Causes More Jaw Pain